 Advanced Pose Considerations

-After mastering staff posture, one may consider the practice the following poses.
+After mastering staff posture, one may consider the practice of the following poses.

 - Uthitta Hasta Merudandasana